onlyphantom/taskquant/README.md

 ```

 ### Roadmap
-- Argparse to optionally specify a path to your tasks file
 - Add terminal-based charts and graphs
 - New ways to visualize scores based on tags, projects or other attributes